What is the Difference between Company Bankruptcy and Business Liquidation?

 In contrast, business liquidation applies only to companies.
 If your company is unable to pay its debts and goes into liquidation, a liquidator is appointed and the business ceases operations.
 Typically company assets are sold or realised to repay debts.
 Once that’s done, the company is shut down.

-Liquidation can be voluntary or involuntary.
-It can be ordered by a court or initiatedby creditors or members.
+Liquidation can be ordered by a court or initiated by creditors or members.
 Liquidation could be initiated if the company wants to end its operations.
 The outcomes are typically the same for both types of liquidation, but they differ in the way they’re initiated.

 Bankruptcy and liquidation: key differences to know

-The key difference is bankruptcy is only for individuals and liquidation is only for businesses.
+There are a number of key differences between bankruptcy and liquidation.
+The most notable is that bankruptcy is only for individuals and liquidation is only for companies.

 Other important differences include the following.